alekseyl/mini-apivore/README.md

   include Devise::Test::IntegrationHelpers
   include MiniApivore

-  # swagger checker inited once per class, but since we using one definition
+  # swagger checker initialized once per class, but since we using one definition
   # for all we can just redefine original swagger_checker
   def swagger_checker;
     SWAGGER_CHECKERS[MiniApivoreTest]